UltimateTournament/ArcadeThirdPartyDocs/docs/getting-started.md

 ## 0. Contact Us!

 Say hello [via mail](mailto:info@ultimatetournament.io) and tell us about your great game.
-We'll setup the neccessary paperwork and invite you to our developer Discord where you can support anytime.
+We'll setup the neccessary paperwork and invite you to our developer Discord where you can get support anytime.

 ## 1. Review Supported Game Types